What is this medication?

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-This medicine may cause weak bones (osteoporosis).
-Only use this product for the amount of time your health care professional tells you to.
+This medication may cause weak bones (osteoporosis).
+Only use this product for the amount of time your care team tells you to.
 The longer you use this product the more likely you will be at risk for weak bones.
-Ask your health care professional how you can keep strong bones.
+Ask your care team how you can keep strong bones.

 Side effects that you should report to your doctor or health care professional as soon as possible: